Cipher (band): Politics

 The band's earliest recordings included anti-authoritarian statements and metaphysical themes.
 Although never explicitly a "straightedge band", all four original band members either identified as straightedge or led a drug-free lifestyle, independent of straightedge culture and politics.
-To this day both Danny Cipher and Moe Cipher continue to lead straightedge / drug-free lifestyles.
+To this day Moe Cipher continues to lead straightedge / drug-free lifestyles.
+Danny Cipher continued this lifestyle until his passing.
 Although not explicitly a "vegan or vegetarian band", three of the four original band members were either vegan or vegetarian.
 In 1998 Cipher's music took on a distinctly revolutionary racial consciousness and an explicitly anti-racist bent.
 By 2000, Cipher's politics had become more oppositional in nature and more urgent in its push for dramatic social change.
 At this point, Cipher's politics had matured to a balanced challenge of race, class, and gender in contemporary society.
 The most noticeable shift in this period of Cipher's political development was a pronounced gender critique.
 This enhanced feminist critique is most noticeable on songs like "Woman," featured on Antidote.
 By 2005 Cipher had adopted on a "total-liberation" ethos, exposing a need for total social upheaval in order to develop a new society that respected the autonomy of all living beings, human and animal as well as the Earth's environment.
 Cipher's political message promotes animal rights although not all the current members of Cipher are vegan.
 This represents a continuation of the politics Cipher had in its inception when most members were vegan or vegetarian.
 Additionally, their understanding of a revolutionary future would not necessitate all humanity to align under ridged guidelines of behavior.
 Cipher suggests a path to total liberation in stages.
 An initial stage would require organizing with people where ever they are in their political consciousness.
 Such a posture relies on points of commonality and solidarity rather than points of difference.

 Moe Mitchell has since become a progressive activist, serving as the chairman of the Working Families Party.